inkscope/inkscope-packaging/README.md

 packaging tools for inkscope
 ----------------------------

-The RPMS directory  contains all  inkscope  rpms and  dependancy.
+The RPMS directory  contains all  inkscope  rpms and  dependancy, and also deb packages.

         inkscope-sysprobe :  installs  probes on  all servers with osd and mons
         inkscope-cephrestapi:  installs  all file to  start a ceph rest api